Imagine you’re at a party. Someone walks up to you – maybe you know them, maybe you don’t - and they say, “Hi, my name is Jim.”

 You might also want to include personal contact information so they know who to speak with if they have a question.

-That all said, the first email is a quick acknowledgement of their decision to subscribe and delivery of any promised incentive or reward.
+That all said, the first email is a quick acknowledgment of their decision to subscribe and delivery of any promised incentive or reward.

 Next, you want to offer them faster, easier, more convenient ways to get what they want – to invite them to connect with you on social media.